Minahil: Empowering Docu-Drama Showcases Transformative Power Of Girls Ice Hockey - UrduPoint

-The highly anticipated premiere of "Minahil," an inspirational docu-drama directed by Wajahat Malik, took place at a local hotel here on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Jun, 2023 ) :The highly anticipated premiere of "Minahil," an inspirational docu-drama directed by Wajahat Malik, took place at a local hotel here on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jun, 2023 ) :The highly anticipated premiere of "Minahil," an inspirational docu-drama directed by Wajahat Malik, was premiered at Serena Hotel Islamabad.

 The film beautifully depicts the story of a young girl from Chitral who defies societal norms by pursuing her passion for ice hockey, becoming an emblem of empowerment.